docker/docs/docker-hub/orgs.md

 7. Select **Browse files** and then select your CSV file.
   > **Note**
   >
-  > If the amount of users in your CSV file exceeds the number of available seats in your organization, you cannot continue to invite members.
-To invite members, you can purchase more seats, or remove email addresses from the CSV file and re-select the new file.
+  > If the amount of email addresses in your CSV file exceeds the number of available seats in your organization, you cannot continue to invite members.
+To invite members, you can purchase more seats, or remove some email addresses from the CSV file and re-select the new file.
 To purchase more seats, see [Add seats to your subscription](../subscription/add-seats.md) or [Contact sales](https://www.docker.com/pricing/contact-sales/).
 8. After the CSV file has been uploaded, select **Review**.
   Valid email addresses and any email addresses that have issues appear.
   Email address may have the follow issues: